 The space in both facilities is inadequate.
-The Town Clerk and Listers office is especially cramped.
+The Town Clerk, Zoning Administrator, and Listers office is especially cramped.
 When the Listers are working, it is very difficult for the Clerk to conduct business with the public.
 Storage has reached a point of crisis.
-The under counter shelves are completely filled, while the shelves of the vault are full to overflowing.
+The under-counter shelves are completely filled, while the shelves of the vault are full to overflowing.
+Digitization could help with storage issues and help downsize large-format binders, but the Town would still need to find space to store those hard-copies.